-11-219.
+- 11-219.
 Town may take ownership of stormwater management facilities and drainage structures.
-The Jonesborough Planning Commission shall have the authority to recommend to the board of mayor and aldermen that the town take ownership of stormwater management facilities and drainage structures provided that the commission feels the public interest is best served by the town providing ongoing responsibility for maintenance and upkeep.
-The board of mayor and aldermen will consider the recommendations of the planning commission on a case-by-case basis.
-In such cases, approval of the transfer of ownership shall only occur after the board of mayor and aldermen has received an inspection report from the enforcement officers, with the possible technical assistance of the Washington County extension agent and/or soil conservationist or others, that certifies to the extent possible said devices have been properly constructed and landscaped, are operating effectively, and appropriate safety and protective measures have been implemented or constructed.
-The designing engineer shall also certify that the stormwater management/drainage facility meets the standards outlined in best management practices.
-Transfer of ownership to the town shall occur at or near the completion of the subdivision or development and the developer must provide fee simple title to the property on which the stormwater management or drainage structure is located and/or any necessary easements allowing the Town of Jonesborough to get access to the facilities for routine maintenance and care.
-The Jonesborough Planning Commission shall declare its intent to recommend to the board of mayor and aldermen that the town accepts responsibility for stormwater management facilities and drainage structures when approving the drainage and sedimentation control plan, and when the plan is approved, the developer shall be responsible for maintenance and upkeep until any board action is finalized.
-The board of mayor and aldermen will make a final determination whether to accept the stormwater management/drainage facility within one (1) year from the date the stormwater management facility or drainage structure has been (as added by Ord. #2001-13, Sept.
-2001; and replaced by completed.
-Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)
+The Jonesborough Planning Commission shall have the authority to recommend to the Board of Mayor and Aldermen that the Town take ownership of stormwater management facilities and drainage structures provided that the Commission feels the public interest is best served by the Town providing ongoing responsibility for maintenance and up-keep.
+The Board of Mayor and Aldermen will consider the recommendations of the Planning Commission on a case-by-case basis.
+In such cases, approval of the transfer of ownership shall only occur after the Board of Mayor and Aldermen has received an inspection report from Town Staff or others, that certifies to the extent possible said devices have been properly constructed and landscaped, are operating effectively, and appropriate safety and protective measures have been implemented or constructed.
+The designing engineer shall also certify that the stormwater management/drainage facility meets the standards outlined in Best Management Transfer of ownership to the Town shall occur at or near the completion of the subdivision or development and the Developer must provide fee simple title to the property on which the stormwater management or drainage structure is located and/or any necessary easements allowing the Town of Jonesborough to get access to the facilities for routine maintenance and care.
+The Jonesborough Planning Commission shall declare its intent to recommend to the Board of Mayor and Aldermen that the Town accepts responsibility for stormwater management facilities and drainage structures when approving the Stormwater Plan, and when the Plan is approved, the Developer shall be responsible for maintenance and upkeep until any Board action is finalized.
+The Board of Mayor and Aldermen will make a final determination whether to accept the stormwater management/drainage facility within one (1) year from the date the stormwater management facility or drainage structure has been completed. - 11-220.
+Technical assistance The Town Staff, as determined by the Town Administrator, are available for consultation and advice concerning stormwater management and erosion and sediment problems to all persons planning to develop land within the Town or under the subdivision jurisdiction of the Jonesborough Planning Commission. - 11-221.
+Building Inspector and/or Public Works Director responsible for providing safeguards in projects less than one acre or utilizing less than three (3) lots.